Did Bill Belichick fly cross-country and not change clothes?

 Did Bill Belichick fly across the country and not change his clothes?

-Bill Belichick is probably the only guy in sports to have his nickname inspired by an item of clothing but a hoodie is one of the only garments you can acceptably wear on back-to-back days.
+Bill Belichick is probably the only guy in sports to have his nickname inspired by an item of clothing, but a hoodie is one of the only garments you can acceptably wear on back-to-back days.
 The same isn’t true of a pink shirt and khaki shorts.

 Belichick was in Phoenix on Monday for the NFL’s annual spring meetings and was spotted chatting with an old friend.